UBC-DSCI/introduction-to-datascience-python/source/intro.md

 ```

 We will make a bar plot to visualize our data.
 A bar plot is a chart where the
-heights of the bars represent certain values, like counts or proportions.
+lengths of the bars represent certain values, like counts or proportions.
 We
 will make a bar plot using the `mother_tongue` and `language` columns from our
 `ten_lang` data frame.
 To create a bar plot of these two variables using the
 `altair` package, we must specify the data frame, which variables